-This is when you perform a set of one
+This is when you perform a set

 I personally love using technology to help me with my fitness goals.
 These apps provide me with motivation, organisation, education and save me time.
 Here is a list of my must-have free health and fitness apps: